-22 Nov CAT Tools: Overview and Benefits
+CAT Tools: Overview and Benefits

 So what exactly are CAT Tools?
 Why are they so important?
 Let’s find out the answers in today’s post.

-What are CAT Tools?
+What Are CAT Tools?

-A Tool (CAT tool) is a program specifically designed for translators and linguists in the translation of documents.
+Computer-Assisted Translation Tool (CAT tool) is a program specifically designed for translators and linguists in the translation of documents.
 The aim of CAT tools is to help translators improve their productivity and the quality of translations.
 What’s more, CAT Tools allow translators and linguists to edit, manage, and store previous translations.

 It’s a common belief that CAT Tools do all the translating tasks (just like machine translation) without human involvement.
 The truth is, they are only a helpful translation environment for translators.
 It helps you boost the translation process, not do all the work for you.

 In the past, one CAT Tool could only be used either online or offline.
-XTM, Smartcat, or MateCat to name a few only supported online projects while Trados and MemoQ used to be offline platforms.
+XTM, Smartcat, and MateCat to name a few only supported online projects while Trados and MemoQ used to be offline platforms.
 Now, the gap between the online and offline platforms is narrowed down.
 More and more CAT Tools integrate online and offline platforms together, making it easier than ever for translators to work on a project.

-What makes CAT Tools important?
+What Makes CAT Tools Important?

 CAT tools contain four core features that make them powerful:

-(1) Translation Memory (TM) and Termbase (TB)
+(1) Translation Memory (TM)

 A Translation Memory brings various benefits to translators:

 A Translation Memory is made of Translation Units (TU).
 A TU is usually a sentence that was stored from previous projects.
 Simply speaking, the more TU you have, the more various your TM is.
 If a TU in the current source text matches the TU in the Translation Memory, CAT Tools will automatically find the matches and suggest the translation for translators.

-- 100% Match – a sentence that has the same words and format with the sentence that was translated is called 100% Match.
+- 100% Match – a sentence that has the same words and format as the sentence that was translated is called 100% Match.
 The context of the sentence may be different so you need to check the 100% Match sentences again to avoid some surprising differences.
 But most of the time, translators don’t have to translate that TU again.

 - No Match – The whole TU is new so translators must translate it from scratch.

-A termbase (TB), is a searchable database or glossary integrating into CAT Tools.
+A termbase (TB) is a searchable database or glossary integrated into CAT Tools.
 To some extent, it is similar to dictionaries.
-It can store a single word or a short-expression for your use.
+It can store a single word or a short expression for your use.
 While Translation Memory restores all types of words, a Termbase focuses on only terminologies.
 In other words, a termbase is a special type of Translation Memory.

 Without using any supporting tools, translators can only work on ready-to-use files such as Microsoft Word or Microsoft Excel.
-Since more and more customers are asking for translating the complex types of file, using no tools deprive translators of potential translating tasks.
+Since more and more customers ask for more complex types of files, not using supporting tools may deprive translators of potential translating tasks.

 The bilingual format of CAT Tools also benefits Quality Assurance (QA) process with QA Tools.
 Instead of reading and comparing two separate files, the QA process can take place on CAT Tools, saving reviewers a great deal of time and effort.

-(1) Reduce costs:
+(1) Reduce Translation Costs

 |“No match” words x 1||“Fuzzy match” words x 0.7||“Exact match” words x 0.25||Adjusted word number|